-Alpers-Huttenlocher Syndrome, also known as Mitochondrial DNA Depletion Syndrome 4a, is a severe POLG-related (Mitochondrial Polymerase Gamma Catalytic Subunit- related) disorder.
-POLG-related disorders are a group of conditions caused by mutations in the POLG gene, characterized by cerebral and hepatic degeneration.
-Alpers Syndrome is clinically typified by intractable epilepsy, psychomotor regression, and liver disease.
-In addition, patients may also show other neurological signs, such as ataxia, neuropathy, hypotonia, myoclonus, choreoathetosis, and parkinsonism.
-The liver degeneration is usually mild at first, but progresses to micronodular cirrhosis, bile-ductular proliferation, and microvesicular steatosis.
-Most patients are asymptomatic at birth.
-The first signs and symptoms of the condition usually develop in the first two-years of life.
+Alpers syndrome, also known as mitochondrial DNA depletion syndrome 4A, is a myocerebrohepatopathy spectrum disorder characterized by intractable epilepsy, psychomotor regression, and liver disease.
+In addition, patients may display other neurological signs, such as ataxia, neuropathy, hypotonia, myoclonus, choreoathetosis, and parkinsonism.
+Liver degeneration observed in the patients is usually mild at first, but progresses to micronodular cirrhosis, bile-ductular proliferation, and microvesicular steatosis.
+Most patients are asymptomatic at birth and develop the signs and symptoms of the condition usually within the first two years of life.

 Alpers Syndrome is caused by mutations in the POLG gene.